The Innocents Plot Synopsis

 After breaking free of her cast using a previously untapped power, Ida joins her sister.
 The two stand together and join hands and mentally attack him.
 It would appear that they aren’t the only ones as other children in the playground seem to be using their minds against him too, although it’s unclear if they are simply onlookers or active participants in the fight.

-As the film closes, it can be assumed that Ben is dead.
 As such, Ida and Anna should now be safe from any further attacks.

 In one sense, it is a shame that Ben had to die as it was clear that his actions were causing him some mental anguish.
 With intervention from a caring adult, perhaps he could have been saved from his tragic end.
 His mother didn’t seem to show him such care, hence her fate!

 Still, the film ends with his death and perhaps that was for the best after all.
 If Ida and Anna hadn’t stood against him, his powers may have grown worse over time.

 But what do you think?
 Did Ben deserve to die?
 Let us know in the comments below.